nvennin/test-www/procedures/Procedure_GDP_VQICE_Receipt_Of_Medicinal_Products.md

   * Date of Manufacture
   * Expiry Date
   * Finished Product Quantity
-  * Country / Territory product released to
+  * Country / Territory product released to or Artwork applied

 #### Temperature Data Review

 * Review temperature data associated with the batch during transportation and ensure that product remained within specification for the full duration.
-* If a temperature excursion has occurred during transportation, raise a Distribution Complaint.
+* If that's not the case, raise a Deviation.
 The batch must only be released upon confirmation from the Responsible Person.

-#### D365 Data Review
-* If the requirements are satisfactory to allow release the batch data must also be verified in D365.
-This includes confirmation of the batch number, SKU, quantity and expiry date.
-* Errors in the D365 data observed during the in-market release process should be noted and rectified where possible.
-If the error cannot be corrected while the Quarantine Order remains open the batch may be released to allow Supply Chain to immediately make the adjustment within D365 as required.
-Quality will confirm that the correction has been made and is as required.
-Evidence of correction should be notified.
-* All errors post Quality release will be documented, investigated and addressed under Deviations.

 ### In Market Batch Disposition

-* After the review checks, proceed to perform in Market batch disposition i.e. approve or reject and record the disposition status in the In Market Disposition Tracker and in D365.
+* After the review checks, proceed to perform in Market batch disposition i.e. approve or reject and record the disposition status.
-* Where additional packaging activities e.g. Bollini label application have been performed post shipment of goods from the CMO the Change Request for the activity must be consulted and referenced.
-Quality must ensure that the final QP release has been conducted as per the process agreed with the CMO.
 * A copy of the following documentation is retained : COA; COC; Invoice and/or delivery note.

 ### Material Status Change

 * If the status of a batch must temporarily change post release the communication of this must be made to the pre—wholesaler in target market.

-### Release in D365 of Batch ln-Market Released by Pre-Wholesaler
+### In-market Released by Pre-Wholesaler

 * Where previously agreed, and in line with the QTA, a pre-wholesaler may perform the In-Market release for a specific market.
-Quality will release the batch in D365 upon communication from the pre-wholesaler.
 * A copy of the CoA, CoC and release communication is retained.

 ## TRAINING

 Anyone who performs the In—Market release must first complete read and understand training in this procedure.

 [GMP Guidelines]: https://ec.europa.eu/health/documents/eudralex/vol-4_en]